 We aim to ignite pupils' interest with our range of resources and starting points that often link to trips, visitors to school, famous books, and historical events.

 In English our resources are selected for their appropriateness to the task in hand.
 This often includes, extracts of text, visual or audio excerpts and lots of discussion work.
 Reading and writing tasks in English often link to other areas of the curriculum.
+We follow Jolly Phonics and Letters and Sounds for our phonics programmes.

 In Maths, we use 'White Rose' as the 'backbone' of our learning and are developing a 'Mastery' approach that is highly inclusive allowing all pupils to achieve well in maths (Click on the link below for more information on the mastery approach).
 This is supplemented by a variety of practical and work book resources building on resources provided by the Abacus Evolve scheme.
 New materials have been introduced this year to support basic number skills.